Owner and Chief Executive Officer

-Mikkel Vestergaard is the CEO and owner of Vestergaard, a family owned global health company dedicated to improving the health of vulnerable people, especially those who live in developing countries.
+Mikkel Vestergaard is the CEO and owner of Vestergaard, a global social enterprise dedicated to improving the health and well-being of vulnerable people, especially those who live in developing countries.
 Mikkel is known internationally as a visionary leader who is willing to challenge the status quo and take risks when necessary to produce innovative solutions.
 He has structured the company around a humanitarian entrepreneurship business model where doing good is good business.
 This approach supports achievement of the United Nations Sustainable Development Goals (SDGs).

-Mikkel continuously serves in leadership positions outside the company as well.
+Mikkel has served in leadership positions outside the company as well.
 He was an advisor to the prime minister of his native Denmark and was chosen to be a Young Global Leader by the World Economic Forum.
-The Luhya tribe of western Kenya made Mikkel an elder, a rare and important honor for foreigners who have touched the lives of Kenyans in an extraordinary manner.
-He has served on the board of directors of the Roll Back Malaria partnership, the Global Alliance for Improved Nutrition (GAIN), and the International Union Against Tuberculosis and Lung Disease.
-He is a member of the NASA/USAID LAUNCH Council and serves on UN Women’s advisory board for Nordic countries.
+The Luhya tribe of western Kenya made him an elder, a rare and important honor for foreigners who have touched the lives of Kenyans in an extraordinary manner.
+Mikkel has served on the board of directors of the Roll Back Malaria partnership, the Global Alliance for Improved Nutrition (GAIN), and the International Union Against Tuberculosis and Lung Disease.
+He was also a member of the NASA/USAID LAUNCH Council and currently serves on UN Women’s advisory board for Nordic countries.

 For his contributions to humanitarian efforts, Mikkel has been honored with the Social and Economic Innovation Award from The Economist, was elected to the “Women Deliver 100” list of the most influential people contributing to the health of women and girls around the world, was celebrated at the Danish Hero Gala in Copenhagen, and was presented with the Saatchi & Saatchi Award for World Changing Ideas.